sharkpro-dev/ophrys/README.md

 # ophrys

-Framework that provides tools to do a efficient algorithmic trading.
+Framework that provides tools to do an efficient algorithmic trading.

 ### How it works